Qualtrics International (NYSE:XM) Updates FY 2021 Earnings Guidance

-In related news, Director Lake Group L.L.C.
-Silver acquired 120,000 shares of the company’s stock in a transaction dated Thursday, May 13th.
-The shares were bought at an average price of $30.43 per share, for a total transaction of $3,651,600.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CTO John Thimsen sold 1,814 shares of the company’s stock in a transaction that occurred on Monday, August 2nd.
+In other Qualtrics International news, CTO John Thimsen sold 1,814 shares of the company’s stock in a transaction dated Monday, August 2nd.
 The stock was sold at an average price of $40.85, for a total value of $74,101.90.
 Following the sale, the chief technology officer now owns 1,175,116 shares in the company, valued at approximately $48,003,488.60.
-The disclosure for this sale can be found here.
-Insiders own 1.30% of the company’s stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Lake Group L.L.C.
+Silver acquired 120,000 shares of the stock in a transaction dated Thursday, May 13th.
+The shares were bought at an average price of $30.43 per share, with a total value of $3,651,600.00.
+The disclosure for this purchase can be found here.
+1.30% of the stock is owned by company insiders.

 Qualtrics International Inc provides an experience management platform for organizations to design, manage, and improve customer, employee, product, and brand experiences of businesses.
 The company offers Qualtrics XM Platform, a system of action that allows organizations to design new breakthrough experiences; and continuously improve broken experiences through identifying issues, addressing the root cause, and then overhauling processes before they manifest as lower trending satisfaction scores.